-Among the last booths standing at the Oct.
-3 IDEA Club Marketplace in the Colangelo College of Business courtyard were a makeshift bakery and a barbecue stand.
-Homemade food is often sold at IDEA Club-sponsored events, but these stands offered a surprise.
+Among the last booths standing at an October IDEA Club Marketplace in the Colangelo College of Business courtyard at Grand Canyon University were a makeshift bakery and a barbecue stand.

 The project is led by three GCU applied entrepreneurship students – Jonathan McKee, Micah Alexander and Logan Middleton – under the guidance of professor and Canyon Ventures Founding Director Robert Vera.